-When we are speaking with these providers, they are usually interested in building these programs and plans for one of three reasons.
+When we are speaking with these providers, they are usually want to build these programs and plans for one of three reasons.

-Retain current patients.
-They already have the relationship with the patient but maybe they are going through life changes which are affecting their insurance coverage.
+- Retain current patients.
+They already have the relationship with the patient but maybe they are going through life changes affecting their insurance coverage.
 Membership plans are life proof!
 They do not rely on a job or spouse – only the relationship between patient and practice.

 After all of that is taken into consideration, the patients out of pocket for the year is $2400 for treatment PLUS their $30/month premium: $2815.

 Now let’s take the same patient but put them into a membership plan.

 An average monthly membership fee is $30 per month for an adult and a common discount for membership patients is 20% for restorative procedures.
 Their membership benefits include two recall appointments.
 Remember: same patient, same $3000 treatment plan.
 Factoring in the 20% discount for the crowns, the patient’s total out of pocket for the year is slightly less: $2400 for treatment and $360 in membership fees: $2760.

 To dig a little deeper, typically membership plans include things like adult fluoride, limited exams, PAs or a pano when needed for no additional out-of-pocket expense to the patient.
 More and more, dentists are including things like sealants for kids or custom whitening trays.
 A membership plan is not only more economical, but it is certainly the best plan for optimal health and is most beneficial for the practice!

 Dr. Flannagan has been using a membership plan in his office for over 8 years.